y5systems/intmax2-contract/docs/index.md

 function deleteDeposit(struct DepositQueueLib.DepositQueue depositQueue, uint256 depositId) internal returns (struct DepositQueueLib.DepositData depositData)
 ```

-Deletes a deposit from the queue
+Deletes a deposit from the queue (used for cancellation)

+_Doesn't actually remove the element from the array, just clears its data_

 #### Parameters